seanwu-ayr/CourseCatalogRAG/README.md

 # Chatbot Application

-This repository contains a chatbot application with a Next.js/React frontend and a Django backend.
+This repository contains a chatbot application with a Next.js/React frontend and a Python Django backend.

 ## Repository Structure

 - **Frontend: `frontend/`**
   - The main frontend logic is located in `frontend/components/chatpage.tsx`.
 - **Backend: `backend/`**
-  - The main backend logic, including LangChain chatbot integration and streaming, is in `backend/langchain_stream_views.py`.
+  - The main backend logic is located in `backend/langchain_stream_views.py`.

 ## Installation